wo African-American teens have come forward saying that they have been victims of hair discrimination and denied employment at Six Flags Over Texas?

 “We maintain a corporation-extensive grooming code that consists of standard uniforms for front-line crew contributors and no severe hairstyles inclusive of drastic versions in hair coloration, locks, or in part shaven heads,” Parker stated according to electronic mail reportedly attained by Star-Telegram.

-“We do allow braids, and we additionally apprehend that some crew individuals might also request resorts to our grooming code due to spiritual, cultural or medical reasons,” Parker stated.
-“We paintings with the one’s crew contributors on a case-by way of-case foundation to deal with his or her wishes.”
+“We do allow braids, and we additionally apprehend that some crew individuals might also request resorts to our grooming code due to spiritual, cultural, or medical reasons,” Parker stated.
+“We paintings with the one’s crew contributors on a case-by-way-of-case foundation to deal with his or her wishes.”